-These sites are the "first-stop-shop" for anyone seeking accurate, up-to-date information about the District's mission and related programs.
-You are encouraged to visit these sites and submit your comments and suggestions directly at any "comments" prompt or via email to the HelpDesk.
+Faculty can access the District's Web Site at: www.solano.edu.
+This site is the "first-stop-shop" for anyone seeking accurate, up-to-date information about the District's mission and related programs.
+You are encouraged to visit this site and submit your comments and suggestions directly at any "comments" prompt or via email to the HelpDesk.